1. Isn't my GPA likely to suffer if I take Honors Courses?

 6. Why should I take Honors courses?

 The main reason, of course, is to get something valuable from them.
 We hope the subject matter and approach of the seminars are appealing.
 But another reason to take Honors courses is to challenge yourself.
 Honors students aspire to high achievement and make decisions that help them accomplish it.
+Additionally, there are these benefits of membership in the Honors College:

 Being an Honors student is partly a matter of academic background and past achievement.
-If you satisfy the program's admission criteria, you meet the standard.
+If you satisfy the Honors admission criteria, you meet the standard.
 But at a deeper level, being an Honors student is a matter of attitude and purpose.
 Honors students are genuine "scholars" who love learning and the thrill of discovery.
 They are ambitious to know things and to develop their talents.
 If you see learning as a chore, then you may be very smart, but you're not an Honors student.